Capturing CO2 with electrons.

 Journal of Electrochemical Society

-Electrochemical seperation and concentration of <1% carbon dioxide from nitrogen
+Electrochemical separation and concentration of <1% carbon dioxide from nitrogen

 Journal of Electrochemical Society